lizmat/IRC-Client/DESIGN/01-main.md

 *successful* connection to the server is made and we joined all of the requested channels.
 That is, we'll wait to either receive the full user list or error message for each of the channels we're joining.
+Note that unlike most events, this event does *not* receive a Message Object.

 ## `irc-mode-channel`